Welcome to iSMART Lab

 May 2025

-TSAD‑C — a pioneering framework for handling label‑level noise in sensory time‑series anomaly detection—has been accepted for publication at the Uncertainty in Artificial Intelligence conference (UAI 2025), one of the premier venues in AI research.
+TSAD‑C — a pioneering framework for handling label‑level noise in sensory time‑series anomaly detection—has been accepted for publication at the prestigious Rank A AI conference, Uncertainty in Artificial Intelligence conference (UAI 2025), one of the premier venues in AI research.
 The work introduces a practical method that remains robust even when the training data itself is contaminated with anomalies.
 Congratulations to the iSMART team!

 April 2025

-Our in-depth study, Graph-based Time Series Anomaly Detection, has been accepted for publication in IEEE Transactions on Pattern Analysis and Machine Intelligence (IEEE TPAMI) — the leading venue in the Machine Learning field.
-This paper functions almost as a textbook, offering a comprehensive treatment of the topic.
-Congratulations to Khanh and the entire team.
+Our in-depth study, Graph-based Time Series Anomaly Detection, has been accepted for publication in IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) — one of the most prestigious venues in machine learning.
+This comprehensive, textbook-style work provides a definitive treatment of graph-based approaches to time series anomaly detection.
+Congratulations to Khanh and the entire team!

 April 2025